statsimp/RF-enabled-NDI-Method-through-Machine-Learning-and-Programmable-Wireless-Environments/README.md

 # RF-enabled-NDI-Method-through-Machine-Learning-and-Programmable-Wireless-Environments
-This repository corresponds to the needed codes for realizing the results displayed in our paper, titled: "A novel RF-enabled Non-Destructive Inspection Method through Machine Learning and Programmable Wireless Environments".
+This repository corresponds to the needed scripts for realizing the results displayed in our paper, titled: "A novel RF-enabled Non-Destructive Inspection Method through Machine Learning and Programmable Wireless Environments".

 ## Blender Scripts
 This directory contains the scripts that correspond to the morphing of thwe work.
 Here, the script that enables the shaping of one object to another is stored, while neccesitating the BLENDER software.